Abstract

 According to Bruce, his overt enthusiasm for students’ work functions powerfully to optimize the classroom context for creativity.
 When students perceive him as a champion of their work, it boosts their confidence and desire to be creative.

-A final very significant strategy for optimizing the classroom context for creativity, offered independently by five of the six teachers we interviewed, was More and more and more over the last couple of years, I try not to mark.
+A final very significant strategy for optimizing the classroom context for creativity, offered independently by five of the six teachers we interviewed, was not giving grades or marks in response to creative work: More and more and more over the last couple of years, I try not to mark.
 I try just to give descriptive feedback: “You did this really well, here’s your next step.”
 (Janet) We don’t ever give them marks.
 I mean, we give them marks on the report card, but . . . our feedback is always just that: it’s feedback.
 It’s about what are they doing well and what are their next steps.
 (Evelyn) The one thing that I don’t really do, especially with this type of work, is use language like “assessment” or “success criteria” or “level 3 or level 4” or any of that.
 Because I feel that attaches judgement.
 Of course they’re going to be assessed eventually and they know that, but the early stages are hopefully not about that.
 (Bruce)

 Grace explained, “I don’t give grades. . . . the kids get feedback.”
 She sees this approach as helping students feel more comfortable with creative tasks because when they encounter failure or setback, “they know that it’s OK . . . it’s just one bleep along the way.
 It’s not going to make or break anything as long as they keep working hard.”